DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 1. Select File > Export, then fill in a filename and destination, and select EPUB (Reflowable) from the Format pull-down menu.
 ![Image](images/InD_Export_1.png)
 2. Click Save.
-The EPUB - Reflowable Layout Export Options dialog box appears with eight separate panels of options.
+The 'EPUB - Reflowable Layout Export Options' dialog box appears with eight separate panels of options.
 3. In the General panel, choose EPUB 3.0 from the Version pull-down menu to ensure that your document complies with the latest standards.
 ![Image](images/InD_Export_2.png)
 4. Select the Choose Image option from the Cover pull-down menu; then navigate to the folder where you have saved the JPEG cover image you created earlier, and select that file.
 If you select the Rasterize Front Page option from the Cover pull-down menu instead, InDesign will create a snapshot of the first page of your book and use that image for the cover.